Did you know ... Search Documentation:

 Download SWI-Prolog development versions

 linux.png We collect information about available packages and issues for building on specific distros here.
-We provide a PPA for Ubuntu and snap images
+We provide a PPA for Ubuntu and flatpak images flatpak.png

 WIP.png Examine the ChangeLog.